johandahlberg/piper/README.md

     ./workflows/Haloplex.sh --xml_input <setup.xml> --intervals <regions file> --amplicons <amplicon file> [--alignments_only] [--run]

 The files associated with the Haloplex design can be downloaded from Agilent's homepage.
 Please note that the design files will be converted to interval files to work with Picard.
 In this process the names in the files are converted to work with the "b37" genome reference, rather than "hg19", which is the reference used by agilent.
-This means that if you want to use "hg19" you have to specify the `--do_not_convert` flag in the qscript.
+This means that if you want to use "hg19" then you must specify the `--do_not_convert` flag in the qscript.

 **RNACounts**